garciart/Basics/MySourceControlPlan/README.md

 git branch -D [USERNAME] # Delete the old branch
 </pre>
 <p>However, you can leave the branch open and continue updating the repository as necessary.</p>
+<h2>Summary</h2>
+<p>This is a basic, get-you-started guide to source control.
+I suggest you sit down with your team and create your own version, to ensure everyone is on the same sheet of music.
+Good luck!</p>